mcqua007/shopify-bare/readme.md

 The intended workflow of this project is to have 3 themes.
 Live(production), Staging, and Development.
 Once you have these 3 theme id's you can put them into the config as outlined below.

 The process:
- 1. First youshould be run `npm run dev` which will open a preview link, start theme watch on  your *`/dist`* files, and start watching for changes in your *`/src`* files.
+ 1. First you should be run `npm run dev` which will open a preview link, start theme watch on  your *`/dist`* files, and start watching for changes in your *`/src`* files.

  2. Once your changes look good on development the next step is to run `npm run stage`.
 This builds your files in production mode and deploys them to your staging theme.
 Then opens a preview to make sure changes are stable there.